narayan-paudel/DSPS_EPAUDEL/HW4_ePaudel/README.md

 # 1. sampling

-Finishe the lab started in class.
-The lab is uploaded in [lab3](https://github.com/fedhere/DSPS/blob/master/lab3/labPI_inclass.ipynb) both a coopy of hte notebook worked in class and a slighty more refined one I prepared.
+Finish the lab started in class.
+The lab is uploaded in [lab3](https://github.com/fedhere/DSPS/blob/master/lab3/labPI_inclass.ipynb) both a copy of the notebook worked in class and a slighty more refined one I prepared.

 # 2. Uncerainties and Dark Matter